 I have been collecting all my life.
 Everything from flowers such as tulips to pottery and paintings.
 My first collection was of stones picked up in my parents' garden.
 Aged six I had the good fortune, although it did not seem so at the time, to be sent to a school in a remote part of England, a cold and windy place surrounded by hills.
-(10) C I was fascinated by these objects.
+(10) I was fascinated by these objects.

 Surprisingly I am not alone in being interested in collecting objects.
 One in three adults indulges the same passion.
 The reasons why people collect has become a subject of great interest.
 The current thinking is that, for some individuals, it is the only aspect of their lives where they have complete control.
+(11) F persuaded a fellow collector of tulips to part with one which I wanted to add to my collection.
+(13)

-(11) F One famous collector was the Duc de Berry in France.
+One famous collector was the Duc de Berry in France.
 He owned a 'room of wonders'.
 This was a collection of natural and artificial curiosities.
 There were cups made from coconut shells, carved ivory beads and pieces of Oriental china.
-(12) $\underline{A}$